raushanraja/authmiddleware/README.md

 ## License

-`oktamiddleware` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`authmiddleware` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
 # authmiddleware